Anton Durcovici: Episcopate

-Pope Pius XII appointed Durcovici as the Bishop of Iaşi in October 1947 and he received his episcopal consecration on 5 April 1948 from the nation's apostolic nuncio.
+Pope Pius XII appointed Durcovici as the Bishop of Iași in October 1947 and he received his episcopal consecration on 5 April 1948 from the nation's apostolic nuncio.
 The co-consecrators were Alexandry Theodor Cisar and Marco Glaser.
 His episcopal ordination had been postponed for five months – it should have been celebrated in November 1947 – but the communists were opposed to his nomination though soon relented.
 His consecration took place in the Saint Joseph Cathedral in Bucharest.

 He had become an opponent of the post-World War II communist regime who attempted to have him accept a decrease in papal control over Romanian Catholics.
 Durcovici was placed under surveillance in 1947 and the communists kept a dossier on him (number 84569) and hoped to indict him on some sort of charge.
 The authorities collected 57 statements from peasants from thirteen villages who were dissatisfied with Durcovici due to his refusal to introduce the Hungarian language into the churches.
 This enabled the communists to fabricate charges against him.
 The Securitate soon arrested him (and his colleague Fr.
 Raffael Friedrich) on 26 June 1949 while he was visiting the congregation of Popești-Leordeni.
 He was arrested in the streets while he was going to impart the Confirmation sacrament at a parish near the capital which saw him beaten as he was forced into a waiting car.